About Andromeda

 I returned numerous times between 2002 and 2012.
 Andromeda was silently asking for help.

-But, despite that, what struck me, (during and after all those visits, spending so much time there) was that Andromeda Botanic Gardens was easily one of the most incredible gardens I had ever experienced.
+But, despite that, what struck me, (during and after all those visits, spending so much time here) was that Andromeda Botanic Gardens was easily one of the most incredible gardens I had ever experienced.
 And here it was…in Barbados!

-Evolution of Andromeda
+Recent Evolution of Andromeda

 THE REALITY